digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 Since parametric curves level off, a hard cutoff, such as 3, 4, or 5 years, must be defined before integrating.

 With only 24 months of history, integrating the Kaplan-Meier curve estimates survival at 20.5 months (see the table in the "Spreadsheet" section above).
-In contrast, integrating the mixture model’s 36-month survival curve yields an average survival of 29.6 months.
+In contrast, integrating the mixture model’s 36-month survival curve yields an average survival of 29.7 months.

-The parametric model provides a fairer estimate by extending beyond the initial 24 months of immediatley available data.
+The parametric model provides a fairer survival estimate by extending beyond the initial 24 months of immediatley available data.

 ![Expected Survival using Weibull](../images/subscriber_lifetime_value_retention/Weibull_Expected_Survival.png)